jmeistrich/jmeistrich.github.io/_posts/travel/2013-12-23-month-in-singapore.md

 ---
 layout: post
-title:  "One Month in Singapore"
+title:  "A Month in Singapore"
 categories: travel
 ---